-- Learn the historical origin of African philosophy as it has to do with Egyptian mystery schools - Understand what is meant whenever the Africanness of African philosophy is mentioned - Be able to analyse and defend the Egyptian origin of Greek philosophy - To relate the relationship between colonialism and contemporary African philosophy
+- discuss the historical origin of African philosophy as it has to dowith Egyptian mystery schools - explain what is meant whenever the Africanness of African philosophy is mentioned - analyse and defend the Egyptian origin of Greekphilosophy - explain the relationship between colonialism and contemporary African philosophy.

-.1 Egyptian Origin of African Philosophy
+4.3 The Egyptian Origin of African Philosophy

 The historical origin of African philosophy can be traced to the cradle of African and world civilizations.
 Since civilizations determine the trajectory of philosophy, the origin of African philosophy is the African civilization and the ancient worldviews of the African peoples.
 The history of African philosophy is synonymous with the Egyptian civilization, as Egypt's history is traceable to 10,000 BC, as early farming in Africa is said to have developed around the valleys of the Nile River (Fayemi, 2017).
-Ancient Egyptian civilization is said to have been a Negro civilization, and the history of African civilization will remain suspended in the air if ancient Egypt is not connected to it (Fayemi, 2017).
-Azenabor (2010, p 19) stresses that the fact that ancient Egyptians were African is only being obscured by racism because there exists a link between ancient Egyptian culture and contemporary African culture.
-He goes further to argue that just as the study of Western philosophy includes the ancient Greek philosophy, the study of African philosophy cannot be said to have happened when the ancient Egyptian philosophy has not been included (ibid).
-Afrocentric philosophers have also observed that African traditions, myths, folklore, proverbs, superstitions, and religions are the evidence of ancient African philosophy (Azenabor 2010, p20).
+Ancient Egyptian civilization is said to have been a Negro civilization, and the history of African civilization will remain suspended in the air if ancient Egypt is not connected to it (Favemi, 2017).
+Azenabor (2010: 19) stresses that the fact that ancient Egyptians were African is only being obscured by racism because there exists a link between ancient Egyptian culture and contemporary African culture.
+He goes further to argue that just as the study of Western philosophy includes the ancient Greek philosophy, the study of African philosophy cannot be said to have happened when the ancient Egyptian philosophy has not been included (Azenarbo 2010).
+Afrocentric philosophers have also observed that African traditions, myths, folklore, proverbs, superstitions, and religions are the evidence of ancient African philosophy (Azenabor 2010: 20).